Gene Discovery and Engineering Resistance (GDER)

 |Frances Trail, Michigan State University|

-The Gene Discovery and Engineering Resistance (GDER) research area (RA) will focus primarily on the identification of genes that can be used to increase FHB resistance and/or reduce DON accumulation, and on development of engineered strategies for FHB resistance or reduced DON levels on wheat and barley.
+The Gene Discovery and Engineering Resistance (GDER) research area (RA) places its primary focus on the identification of wheat and barley gene variants that can be deployed in breeding strategies to increase FHB resistance and/or reduce DON accumulation.
+The GDER RA also supports development of gene editing and transgenic strategies to improve FHB resistance, however priority will be given to the use of transgenic techniques as research tools leading to identification of wheat and barley genes that can then be manipulated in breeding approaches.
 Gene discovery and transformation of non-cereal systems will be supported only for the purpose of rapidly screening potential anti-Fusarium genes.

-- Identify candidate genes for resistance against FHB and/or reduced DON accumulation.
+- Develop assays that can be used to rapidly validate candidate wheat and barley genes for resistance against FHB and/or reduced DON accumulation.

 - Develop effective FHB resistance and/or reduced DON accumulation through transgenic strategies.

-- Incorporate new technologies for the generation of transgenic wheat and/or barley.
+- Incorporate new technologies for the generation of gene edited or transgenic wheat and/or barley.

 |Summary of Funding*|